 NSBI Approves Innovation Rebate

-Nova Scotia Business Inc. (NSBI) has approved a business development incentive in the form of an innovation rebate for Kenney and Ross Limited.
+Nova Scotia Business Inc. (NSBI) has approved a business development incentive in the form of an innovation rebate for Oxford Frozen Foods.

-The company is eligible to earn a maximum innovation rebate of $636,884 upon completion of its project, based on eligible capital spending of $2,547,537.
+The company has been approved for a maximum rebate of $702,205 upon completion of its project, based on eligible Nova Scotia capital spending of $2.80 million.

-To be considered for an innovation rebate, a company's total project costs must be between $2 million and $15 million.
-An approved rebate is up to 25 per cent against eligible project costs.
+To be considered for an innovation rebate, a company’s total project costs must be between $2 million and $15 million.
+An approved rebate is 25 per cent against eligible project costs.

 - the Innovation Rebate Program was developed in consultation with Nova Scotia companies

-- the program provides up to a 25 per cent rebate based on eligible project costs, as defined in the Innovation Rebate Program guidelines
+- the program provides a 25 per cent rebate based on eligible project costs, as defined in the Innovation Rebate Program Guidelines

 - the total project cost must be between $2 million and $15 million.
 The maximum amount of eligible project costs to which the rebate will be applied is $15,000,000